-Soon after the first design was developed, Coca-Cola changed its owner.
+Soon after the first design was developed, the Coca-Cola logo history continued as the company changed its owner.
 Asa Candler, a druggist, bought the third part of rights for the formula – Pemberton shared the rest among his son and his co-partners.
 In 1898, Candler bought their shares as well and became the sole owner of the drink.
 He established the “Coca-Cola Company” in 1892, getting his trademark sign a year later.

 Before that happened, the original logo was constantly experimented on.
 Because the trademark was not yet officially registered, various designs appeared in various products like the “note” version for calendars from 1891 (above) or the version with diamonds from 1892 (below).

 As for Pepsi, it was trademarked in 1903.
 It seemed that Bradham realized that the initial design looked a bit rough.
 In 1905, he initiated the first redesign that made the font bolder, catchier, and more legible.
 Thanks to that, Pepsi started gaining more and more popularity.